eloj/rle-zoo/README.md

 A collection of Run-Length Encoders and Decoders, and associated tooling for exploring this space.
 So far there are only three animals in the zoo.
 It's a very small zoo.

 * _WHILE THIS NOTE PERSISTS, I MAY FORCE PUSH TO MASTER_
-* The codecs are written foremost to be clear and easy to understand, not for speed.
+* The codecs are written foremost to be robust, correct, and clear and easy to understand, not for performance.
 * I'm mostly interested in exploring legacy formats.

 ## What is Run-Length Encoding?